Sazaa (1951 film): Soundtrack

-The music was composed by S. D. Burman, while Sahir Ludhianvi wrote the lyrics for the songs.
-On the album, film critic Suresh Kohli of The Hindu noted that all the songs "have thoughtful lyrics that provide a sense of permanency through S.D.
-Burman's immortal compositions."
+The music was composed by S. D. Burman, while Rajendra Krishan wrote the lyrics for the songs except the song "Tum Na Jaane Kis Jahan Mein Kho Gaye" which was written by Sahir Ludhianvi who, in turn, was initially assigned to write all the songs but left the project after writing this song.
+On the album, film critic Suresh Kohli of The Hindu noted that all the songs "have thoughtful lyrics that provide a sense of permanency through S. D. Burman's immortal compositions."